HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 |---|---|---|

-About 70-80% of emergency furnace calls get fixed same-visit because we stock the most common failure parts.
+About 70-80% of emergency furnace repair calls get fixed same visit.
+That's because we stock the parts that fail most often right on the truck.
+As a result, there's no waiting for parts to ship.

 What if you need a part we don't stock?
 For rare parts or specialized boards, we'll make the diagnosis, give you an honest price quote, and return the next day to install it.
 You'll stay on our priority list—we don't make you reschedule from scratch.